 - Opening the main pocket requires both hands

 - Stiff and difficult to open buckle

 - FISHING WORKSTATION: Front pocket zips down into a workstation for easy-to-use, compact functionality, providing you with a tippet (leader) spool holder—fly patch can be positioned inside on the workstation or on a Velcro patch, atop the chest pack’s face.

 - FLY FISHING CHEST PACK: Large, main compartment fits 2 fly/tackle boxes—fishing chest pack measures, 8-inches long x 3.25-inches wide x 9.75-inches high.

 - COMFORTABILITY & SECURITY: Keep your pack secure & comfortable when in use with a padded, adjustable neck strap & waist strap—neck strap provides a fishing net D-ring & is removable.

 - FISHING GEAR: 2 internal, mesh accessory pockets, external mesh pocket for small terminal tackle or leaders, web tab for attaching retractors for line nippers or hemostats—lower D-ring for attaching tippet holders or tools.

-The Allen Boulder Creek fly-fishing pack is, in our opinion, one of the best on the market right now.
+The Allen Boulder Creek fly-fishing pack is, in our opinion, one of the best on the market.
 This bag has an appealing design in olive green tones that will blend in on the river, but it’s also robust, hard-wearing, and strong.

-- Price is reasonable, which is ideal if you’re on a tight budget.
+- The price is reasonable, which is ideal if you’re on a tight budget.